jek-bao-choo/splunk-otel-example/apm-cs/aspdotnetcore2dot2-auto-instr/README.md

 ---

-# Approach B - environment variables along with docker run (not recommended because I can't imagine how to approach could send to OTel Collector).
+# Approach B - environment variables all in Dockerfile (not recommended because I can't imagine how this approach could send to OTel Collector).

 8. In Dockerfile add the CLRProfiler by copying the distribution into container together with the environment variables.
 Note: Take note of the version e.g. signalfx-dotnet-tracing_0.1.xxxxxxx_amd64.deb
 ```